23396784/azure-object-detection-tracking/README_Computer_Vision.md

 ## Overview

-This project explores the core principles of computer vision, its role in artificial intelligence, and practical implementations using Azure's Computer Vision API.
+This project examines the fundamental principles of computer vision, its role in artificial intelligence, and practical applications utilising Azure's Computer Vision API.
 It includes analysis of real-world applications across healthcare, transportation, retail, and agriculture domains.

 ## Core Concepts